-Prerequisite: COM 311.
+Prerequisites: COM 311 and COM 403.
 Using the principles and techniques of public relations to analyze case studies and to create strategies and campaigns.
 Course includes the analysis of a specific situation and the design and construction of an actual campaign.
 Includes use of desktop publishing and an introduction to public relations in cyberspace.

-COM 464 - Portfolio for PR/Strategic Communication (3)
+COM 470 - Portfolio for PR/Strategic Communication (1)

-Strategic communication majors who have accrued 75 or more hours in the major may take this course.
-It requires the preparation of an electronic portfolio in strategic communication and is the requirement for COM 481 internship for strategic communication and is the requirement for COM 481 internship for strategic communication majors.
-The portfolio must be acceptable to a majority of the full-time strategic communication faculty
+Prerequisite.
+Completion of 100 credit hours.
+Strategic communication majors who have accrued 100 or more credit hours must take this courses.
+It should be taken during the student's last semester at Flagler College and requires the preparation of an electronic portfolio in strategic communication.
+The portfolio must be acceptable to a majority of the full-time strategic communication faculty.
+Students will answer questions in an oral defense of the portfolio.